Ching0810/FM-four-card-feature-section/README.md

-# Frontend Mentor - Skilled e-learning landing page solution
+# Frontend Mentor - Four card feature section

 This is a layout practicing project from frontend mentor (https://www.frontendmentor.io).
 <br/>